-Try these tips for assessing and addressing your financial worries.
+Try these four tips for assessing and addressing your financial worries.

 When strong emotions arise, it’s important to be with the breath in the present moment.
 By letting go of your mind’s projections of future financial ruin, you can find the ground from which you can then make sound financial decisions.